 Let’s talk about what you might observe in your little one’s process, starting with the most common skills that you’ll begin to notice around 9 months of age.

-Pulls himself up to stand, holding on to furniture
+Baby pulls up to stand, holding on to furniture

 Can go from sitting to kneeling

 Your little one keeps getting stronger by the day!
 Now, we want to talk to you about another cool milestone that they will reach while learning to stand up.
 As the previous skill, it can also appear around 9 months of age.
 At this point, they might be gaining better control of their movements.

 One of these new controlled movements consists of them changing from a sitting to a kneeling position.
 Sounds easy, but can you think of a moment when you have done this without involving your arms?
 To be able to control and repeat this movement, the strengthening of the leg and core muscles is fundamental.

 How can you help them obtain the necessary strength?
 You can do some bouncing exercises with them, in which you hold them by the torso over a surface and help them bounce.
 You can also pull them to a standing position and then help them sit down by lightly placing them back on the floor.

 The first few times they try to stand up by themselves they might end up moving from sitting to kneeling; with no standing.
 This is part of the process, let them practice as much as they can.
 Let them move freely while staying by their side.